chrishamblin7/viscnn/README.md

 `git clone https://github.com/chrishamblin7/viscnn.git`

+### Conda

+Enter into the downloaded git repo: `cd viscnn`
+Create a new conda environment from the environment_file: `conda env create -f environment/environment.yml` Activate the new "viscnn" environment: `conda activate viscnn` Add the viscnn package itself to the "viscnn" environment: `pip install -e .`

 ### Docker
 The recommended way of setting up this cnn visualizer tools environment is to use docker.
 If you dont have docker installed on your computer, you can [download it here](https://docs.docker.com/get-docker/)